doFuture: An Overview on using Foreach to Parallelize via the Future Framework

 package implements a map-reduce API with functions

-that provides us with
+foreach() and times() that provide us with

 powerful methods for iterating over one or more sets of elements with